 As wildfire risk in Washington state draws more attention from insurers, agents who proactively support customers in these ways are likely to retain more customers and could even attract new ones.

 The new Wildfire Risk Tool gives you wildfire-related insight for every property in the state, making it fast and easy to identify customers who may face rising premiums and could benefit from mitigation strategies.

 Wildfires could be severe in Washington state this year.

-One thing the tool does not do: provide a score or other assessment of wildfire risk.
+One thing the tool does not do is provide a score or other assessment of wildfire risk.
 We want to give you the information you need to make an informed decision, not hide or manipulate data in a black box.

 In this post, we'll explain each data point the tool provides so you get the most value possible.

 How insurance agents can help customers manage wildfire risk

 For agents to help customers, agents first need to know who faces increased wildfire risk.
 The new Wildfire Risk tool makes this easy.
 Just enter an address or latitude-longitude for any location in Washington state, and you'll get three key data points, which we'll describe in a moment.
 If you don't want to wait to try the tool, just login now and click on the "Try it Now" button in the New Products box.

 The other thing agents need is knowledge about mitigation strategies.
 We'll cover some of those shortly and bring you additional mitigation-related resources in future blog posts.
 It's important to note that these strategies don't reduce the chance that a wildfire will occur in a certain area, but they do reduce the risk that a fire will cause major property damage, making them appealing to insurers.

 How to interpret the data in the Wildfire Risk tool

 The Wildfire Risk tool gives you data on:

 - Whether a property is in the Wildland-Urban Interface.